 There are two types of keyword-led content:

-Using targeting keywords in your blog posts will help them to perform better.
+Using targeted keywords in your blog posts will help them to perform better.
 While they should feel natural and organic, they should also be strategic.
 Keywords help to give your blog posts a focus and ensure that you are creating content that your users want to read.
 They can also help to influence your content strategy and give your content structure.

 Similarly, long-form content, particularly on landing pages, can help to increase your pages’ visibility in SERPs, providing that they’re optimised with the appropriate and relevant keywords you want to appear in SERPs for.